sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 Network Load Balancer (NLB): A high-performance load balancer that operates at the transport layer (Layer 4).
 It is designed to handle large amounts of traffic and is best suited for TCP, UDP, and TLS traffic.
 NLBs are often used for scenarios that require low latency and high throughput.

 ## Do you know the flow of application LB? end to end?
-Incoming Client Request: The flow begins when a client, such as a web browser or a mobile app, sends a request to access a specific application or service hosted on the load balancer’s IP address or domain name.
+**Incoming Client Request**: The flow begins when a client, such as a web browser or a mobile app, sends a request to access a specific application or service hosted on the load balancer’s IP address or domain name.

-Load Balancer Receives the Request: The application load balancer (ALB) sits between the client and the backend application servers.
+**Load Balancer Receives the Request**: The application load balancer (ALB) sits between the client and the backend application servers.
 It receives the incoming client request on a specific port (e.g., port 80 for HTTP or port 443 for HTTPS).

-Load Balancer Selection Algorithm: The ALB uses a load balancing algorithm to determine which backend server should handle the incoming request.
+**Load Balancer Selection Algorithm**: The ALB uses a load balancing algorithm to determine which backend server should handle the incoming request.
 The selection process can be based on various factors, such as round-robin, least connections, least response time, etc.

 Load Balancer Routes the Request: Once the backend server is selected, the load balancer forwards the client request to that server.
 The backend server processes the request and generates a response.